kitnil/awesome/README.md

 ## HTML

+- [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to.
+- [search-engine-optimization](https://github.com/marcobiedermann/search-engine-optimization) - :mag: A helpful checklist / collection of Search Engine Optimization (SEO) tips and techniques.
+- [awesome-rails](https://github.com/gramantin/awesome-rails) - A curated list of awesome things related to Ruby on Rails
+- [awesome-angular](https://github.com/PatrickJS/awesome-angular) - :page_facing_up: A curated list of awesome Angular resources
 - [git-history-editor](https://github.com/bokub/git-history-editor) - :pencil2: Online commit editor, intuitive and easy to use
 - [keep-a-changelog](https://github.com/olivierlacan/keep-a-changelog) - If you build software, keep a changelog.
 - [meilix-generator](https://github.com/fossasia/meilix-generator) - WebApp for generating a custom ISO image based on Meilix http://meilix.org